 Test Kitchen-Approved Methods for Freezing Bananas Before They Go Bad

-Freeze a few bananas now, and you’ll make smoothies, banana bread, banana cake, and a number of other recipes using bananas easier to prep later.
-Depending on how you’re planning to use them later (or how much space you have in your freezer), we have two different methods for freezing bananas.
-Mashed is a great way to freeze bananas for banana bread and other baked goods, while cut into chunks is the ideal way to freeze bananas for smoothies.
-They’ll keep in the freezer for a couple of months, so don’t feel rushed to use them up.
-Though, admittedly, we can't wait to whip up the next loaf more than a couple days.
+Freeze a few bananas now, and you'll make smoothies, banana bread, banana cake, and a number of other recipes easier to prep later.
+Depending on how you're planning to use them later (or how much space you have in your freezer), we have two different methods for freezing bananas.
+Mashing a banana is a great way to freeze the fruit for banana bread and other baked goods, while cutting a banana into chunks is the ideal way to freeze bananas for smoothies.
+They'll keep in the freezer for a couple of months, so don't feel rushed to use them up.
+Though, admittedly, we can't wait more than a couple of days to whip up the next loaf.

 How to Freeze Mashed Bananas